playframework/play-generated-docs/manual/working/scalaGuide/advanced/iteratees/Enumerators.md

 }
 ```

 Since an `Enumerator` pushes some input into an iteratee and eventually return a new state of the iteratee, we can go on pushing more input into the returned iteratee using another `Enumerator`.
-This can be done either by using the `flatMap` function on `Future`s or more simply by combining `Enumerator` instancess using the `andThen` method, as follows:
+This can be done either by using the `flatMap` function on `Future`s or more simply by combining `Enumerator` instances using the `andThen` method, as follows:

 ```scala
 val colors = Enumerator("Red","Blue","Green")